 Financial assets not measured at amortised cost or at fair value through other comprehensive income are classified as financial assets at fair value through profit or loss.
 Typically, such financial assets will be either: (i) held for trading, where they are acquired for the purpose of selling in the short-term with an intention of making a profit, or a derivative; or (ii) designated as such upon initial recognition where permitted.
 Fair value movements are recognised in profit or loss.
-Unrealised gains / losses of such financial assets are transferred to the financial asset reserve in the statement of changes in equity.
+Unrealised gains / losses of such financial assets are transferred to specific endowment reserves where the gains / losses relate to financial assets held in specific endowment reserves, or to the financial asset reserve in other cases.
+These transfers are made via the statement of changes in equity.